-Northern Health is currently providing COVID-19 vaccinations for eligible community members at Plenty Ranges Arts & Convention Centre, located at 35 Ferres Boulevard, South Morang.
-Appointments are essential.
+Northern Health is currently providing COVID-19 vaccinations for staff and community members over 12 years of age at Plenty Ranges Arts & Convention Centre, 35 Ferres Blvd, South Morang.
+Northern Health staff do not require a booking.

 Frequently Asked Questions

 Below are answers to commonly asked questions about our COVID-19 vaccination program.
 If you have another question, feel free to call us on (03) 8468 8079.

 The Northern Health Vaccination Hub will provide the Pfizer, Moderna and AstraZeneca vaccinations for anyone over 18 years of age.

 For children between 12 years and 18 years of age, the Pfizer vaccination will be provided.

 Children between 5 years and 11 years will be offered a smaller dose of the Pfizer vaccination.

 For further information on the different vaccine types, see the link below:

 The second dose for Pfizer vaccine should be administered 3 – 6 weeks after first dose.